fastobo/fastobo-syntax/README.md

 [`fastobo`](https://github.com/fastobo/fastobo/) to reduce compilation time, since deriving the `OboLexer` from [`grammar.pest`](https://github.com/fastobo/fastobo-syntax/blob/master/src/grammar.pest) takes some time.

-The parser itself is reexported in [`fastobo::parser`](https://docs.rs/fastobo/latest/fastobo/parser/), so there is probably no need to depend on this crate directly.
+The lexer itself is reexported in [`fastobo::parser`](https://docs.rs/fastobo/latest/fastobo/parser/), so there is probably no need to depend on this crate directly.

 ## Strictness